devadelyousf/nonCommerceProject/README.md

-use pom design pattern , data model with json
+use pom design pattern , data model with json , Screenshot and Record , Utils , Selenium and TestNg